indaco/md2audio/README.md

   </a>
 </p>

-Convert markdown H2 sections to individual audio files using multiple TTS (Text-to-Speech) providers including macOS `say` command and ElevenLabs API.
+Convert markdown H2 sections to individual audio files using multiple TTS (Text-to-Speech) providers including macOS `say`, Linux `espeak-ng`, and ElevenLabs API.

 ## Features

-- **Multiple TTS Providers**: macOS `say` command and ElevenLabs API
+- **Cross-Platform TTS Providers**: macOS `say`, Linux `espeak-ng`, and ElevenLabs API
+- **Automatic Platform Detection**: Uses the best provider for your OS automatically
 - **Process files or directories** recursively with structure mirroring
 - **Target duration control**: Adjust timing with annotations like `(8s)`
 - **Multiple formats**: AIFF, M4A, and MP3 output